-Hotel/Tourist Attraction is Closed”
+Hotel/Tourist Attraction is Closed

 These travel scams are usually associated with riding a taxi or a tuk-tuk.
 On the way to your hotel, a temple, museum, or some other attraction, the taxi driver informs you that the place is closed.

-I always have place of interests “starred” on Google Maps and keep it open while I navigate a new city.
+I always have places of interests “starred” on Google Maps and keep it open while I navigate a new city.
 That way, I always know whether I am going to the right place in the most direct way possible.

 The Pretty Woman/Man

 Travel scams can also play on your vanity!
 You’re at a bar and a very attractive woman seems to be very interested in you.
 She strikes up a conversation and you feel the connection.

 Use common sense.
 If it sounds too good to be true, most likely it is.

 “Petition” Travel Scams